 Lead generationallows you to reach potential customers early in the buyer's journey, so you can earn their trust, build a relationship, and be by their side until they're ready to make a purchase.
 Lead generation is the process of creating interest in a product or service with the goal of generating new sales leads.
 To generate incoming leads, your content must add value to the lives of readers and attract them to your brand.

-Create an email drip campaign with valuable content and choose the optimal email frequency to always be in the minds of your potential customers.
+Creating an email drip campaign with valuable content and choosing the optimal email frequency is essential to always be in the minds of potential customers.
 Lead generation programs don't just end up generating your leads, there are several other components that are just as important to the lead generation strategy.
 Great lead generation strategies can help you find leads and nurture qualified ones through the marketing funnel and within your sales pipeline.
 Some ways to generate leads are through job applications, blog posts, coupons, live events, and online content.

 If you've identified someone as a potential customer, they're at least a little interested in what you're selling.
 If you see that inbound marketing doesn't bring you as many leads as you need, take matters into your hands, try outbound lead generation strategies, and rely on lead generation tools.
 With this technique, potential customers are assigned a numerical value (or score) to determine where they fall on the scale from “interested” to “ready to sell”.
 SendPulse is an excellent tool for the second step of the lead generation process, that is, the “CONVERT” stage.
 Now that you understand the difference between the inbound and outbound types of the lead generation process, let's focus on the lead generation strategies you'll use for each case.